-The most distinctive and telling sign of Cushing's syndrome is abnormal weight gain that is visible on the face, chest, and stomach.
-This occurs because cortisol causes fat to get redistributed to these areas.
-Cushing's syndrome patients develop central obesity, with thin limbs but a bulky belly; moon face, which is a round, chubby, face or a buffalo hump, which manifests as a lumpy fat deposit between the shoulder blades.
-Children suffering from this condition become obese without consuming excessive food, and they grow more slowly compared to other healthy kids with the same diet.
+The most telling sign of Cushing's syndrome is abnormal weight gain most noticeable in the face, chest, and stomach; cortisol causes the redistribution of fat to these areas.
+Individuals with Cushing's syndrome develop central obesity, with thin limbs and a large belly, a moon face, and a lumpy fat deposit between the shoulder blades called a buffalo hump.
+Children with the condition become obese without consuming excessive food, and they grow more slowly than healthy kids consuming the same diet.

 Receive updates on the latest news and alerts straight to your inbox.